 DataOps and the Data Pipeline: Going beyond data management technology

 Traditionally data pipelines were seen as workflows needed for data ingestion or ETL processing.
-Today the term is used more broadly to describe any process where data is moving from function to another, these include things like data quality checks, matching and mastering for golden records, provisioning to an analytics tool, or performing a data transformation.
-This means that enterprises will now have 100s if not 1000s of pipelines between their IT, engineering, analyst, and data science teams.
+Today the term is used more broadly to describe any process where data is moving from one function to another, these include things like data quality checks, matching and mastering for golden records, provisioning to an analytics tool, or performing a data transformation.
+This means that enterprises will now have 100s if not 1000s of pipelines between their IT, engineering, analytics, and data science teams.